Is There Justice?

 For whoever keeps the whole Law, yet stumbles in one point, has become guilty of all. - James 2:10

 How many lies have you told?
 Have you ever taken something that does not belong to you, even something small?
 Have you always honored your parents?
 Have you ever looked at another person with lust (Matthew 5:27-28) or been angry at someone (Matthew 5:21-22)?
 These are only five of the Ten Commandments.
 God's law reveals that you, someone who is made in the image of God, do not have the perfect character of God and are therefore excluded from God's presence.

 BUT, That Means NO ONE Goes To Heaven!

 That is the correct conclusion.
 That is justice.
 We get what we have earned and deserve.
 However, 2000 years ago Jesus lived a perfect life, and then died on the cross to pay the penalty you've earned (separation from God) for sin.
-If you repent (turn away from disobeying God) and trust this is true (believe), His perfect righteousness is given to you as a free gift so that, when God looks at you He sees the perfection of Christ.
-Having that perfection you freely enter the presence of God (heaven).
+If you repent (turn away from disobeying God) and trust this is true (believe), His perfect righteousness is given to you as a free gift.
+As a result, when God looks at you He will see Christ's perfection.
+Your sin will be gone, and you are free to enter the presence of God (heaven).

+Separation from God?
 That doesn't sound too bad, until you realize what it means.
 Everything that is good comes from God.
 EVERYTHING.
 If you are separated from God, there is nothing good.
 Please think about that carefully.
 Anything you can think of that is good in any way, you will not have.
-Food is good.
-You will not have food and will be in constant, ever lasting hunger and thirst.
+Food and water are good.
+You will not have food and will be in constant, everlasting hunger and thirst.
 Being free from pain is good.
 You will be in pain forever.
-Having friends, or even someone you hate, but can talk with, is good.
+Having friends, or even someone you hate but can talk with, is good.
 You will be in solitary, with no one to talk with, forever.
-That is what separation from God, what we call "hell," is like.
+That is what separation from God (what we call "hell") is like.
 That is justice.

 What About Social Justice?